bateman/PyRays/docs/index.md

 > Run `make publish-all` to manually publish the package to PyPI and the documentation site to GitHub Pages.

 > [!WARNING]
-> Before trying manually publish your package to PyPI with, make sure you have a valid API token.
+> Before trying to manually publish your package to PyPI, make sure you have a valid API token.
 Then, you need to create a `.env' file formatted as follows:
 > ```
 > UV_PUBLISH_PASSWORD=<your-PyPI-token-here>
 > UV_PUBLISH_USERNAME=__token__